 Fear of pain associated with passing a bowel movement, a desire to be independent or have control over visits to the potty (common during the toddler years), distractions, too busy playing, or being afraid to go to the bathroom outside of the home (at school, friend’s house, camp, etc) are all reasons.

 Withholding can lead to constipation and may even contribute to encopresis.

 4. Changes in Routine, Environment, or Added Stress

 Moving, starting a new school, re-starting school, travel, or difficult relationships are just some of the everyday life occurrences that may throw some children off of their normal stooling pattern.

-You should always consult with your pediatrician before giving laxatives or enemas to your child.
+You should always consult with your pediatrician before giving over-the-counter stool softeners or enemas to your child.

 In fact, a high fiber diet may make constipation worse in some children.

-The AAP recommends that children get enough fiber in their diet, and this depends on their age.
+The American Academy of Pediatrics (AAP) recommends that children get enough fiber in their diet.

 Here’s a quick and dirty calculation to determine how much fiber your child should get—as a minimum—each day:

 Age + 5 grams of fiber = total daily fiber